HISPANIC HERITAGE MONTH

 A Gift of Life - A Story of Organ and Tissue Donation

-Our Foundation is proud to have funded the recent publication of A Gift of Life - A Story of Organ and Tissue Donation by children's author Rachelle Burk, which follows a young boy after the loss of his father and his legacy as a hero through organ and tissue donation.
+Our Foundation is proud to have funded the publication of A Gift of Life - A Story of Organ and Tissue Donation by children's author Rachelle Burk, which follows a young boy after the loss of his father and his legacy as a hero through organ and tissue donation.

 We are pleased to announce the book has now also been published in Spanish!
 Celebrate Hispanic Heritage Month by ordering the Spanish language version of this inspiring book today.